opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

 extent of 1 square kilometer.

 !!! note
    Base map generation is disabled on QFieldCloud.
+You can still manually add your basemaps by running "Generate XYZ tiles (MBTiles)" or "Convert map to raster" algorithms in the processing framework.

 ### Offline editing configuration